r4j4h/kubernetes-ingress/docs/cli-arguments.md

   -health-status
     	Add a location "/nginx-health" to the default server.
 The location responds with the 200 status code for any request.
+	Useful for external health-checking of the Ingress controller -stub-status
+        Add a location "/stub_status" to the default server.
+The location responds with the stats from stub status module for any request.
-	Useful for external health-checking of the Ingress controller -ingress-class string
+    Useful in tandem with nginx-prometheus-exporter for monitoring of the Ingress controller -ingress-class string
     	A class of the Ingress controller.
 The Ingress controller only processes Ingress resources that belong to its class
 	- i.e. have the annotation "kubernetes.io/ingress.class" equal to the class.
 Additionally,